 Building Beyond an MVP

-Thunderclap is the first crowd-speaking platform that coordinates content shared on social media.
+Thunderclap was the first crowd-speaking platform that coordinates content shared on social media.
 My work established new design paradigms which enabled people to pledge their social reach to clients like The White House, L’Oréal, Disney, Planned Parenthood, and more.

 As the Lead Product Designer, I shaped experiences and enabled users donating their social currency.
 As a small startup, each employee wore many hats.
 Besides leading UX, UI, and visuals, I also wrote pixel perfect front-end code.
 Our company ethos skewed toward action, so I worked fast to balance business goals with creative intuition.